 On one of our first visits years ago, there was even a small beaver dam on the far side of the river and the beavers would swim around out in front of the shop.

 There is a huge back porch with pottery outside, a swing, and a little area where you can feed the trout that gather at the base of the falls.
 It’s not hard to imagine why the fish love this area and have been friends of the location for over a 100 years.
 Where they used to take advantage of spilled cornmeal they now take advantage of generous handfuls of fish food thrown from the porch by visitors.

-While Mark of the Potter sells a few pieces on consignment from potters across the country, the majority of their work comes from their team of in-house potters, of which there are currently four.
+While Mark of the Potter sells a few pieces on consignment from potters across the country, the majority of their work comes from their team of in-house potters.
 When walking around the store and looking at their work, you can see which potter made what by looking at the bottom of the piece for their signature or colored dots.

 The spinning wheel isn’t always in use, but on most days you can find at least one of the potters in the back right hand corner working on a set of new pieces.
 It’s such an interesting thing to watch them work and to see their skill at taking a lump of clay and shaping it into the idea they have in their head.

 The shop is nice and cozy and filled with all kinds of pottery, from mugs to bowls to serving dishes.
 They literally have everything.
 In the winter the wood burning stove keeps the place warm and for the other seasons, they usually have the doors open so you get to feel the cool breeze off the river while you shop.

 They have complete sets if you’re looking to make a bigger purchase and they also have a ton of one-off pieces that are very affordable.
 And of course, they don’t mind it if you just browse or come to feed the huge trout from the porch.
 We always pick up a coffee mug or beer stein when we’re there and now we have a really unique eclectic mug collection back at the house.